|

 Fetal fibronectin (FFN) is a protein made during pregnancy that is found between the lining of the uterus and the amniotic sac, at the decidual-chorionic interface.
 FFN is often described as being the glue that holds the amniotic sac to the uterine lining (URMC, 2024).
 Disruption of the decidual-chorionic interface releases FFN into cervicovaginal secretions, allowing FFN to be used as a marker for predicting spontaneous preterm birth in individuals with singleton and twin gestations (Lockwood, 1991).
 A meta-analysis of 11 studies found that under 10% of pregnant people with low FFN (<10 ng/mL) delivered before 34 weeks, while 37-67% of pregnant people with high FFN (>200 ng/mL) delivered before 34 weeks (Blackwell, 2017).
 The negative predictive value of FFN in predicting preterm birth is 99.5% within seven days, 99.2% within 14 days, and 84.5% before 37 weeks (Peaceman, 1997).
 FFN is also useful in singleton and twin pregnancies, as multiple pregnancy is a risk factor for preterm birth.
 For singleton and multiple pregnancies, FFN has a negative predictive value of 100%, sensitivity of 100% for delivery within 10 days, but a positive predictive value of 10% and a specificity of 64% (Cornelissen, 2020).

 Human chorionic gonadotropin (hCG) is a biomarker in the glycoprotein hormone family.
 Other hormones in this family include luteinizing hormone (LH), follicle-stimulating hormone (FSH), and thyroid stimulating hormone. hCG in pregnancy serves as an important biomarker for the detection of pregnancy-related disorders and Human chorionic gonadotropin is also measured in some prenatal tests for Down syndrome.
-Low levels of hCG are associated with pregnancy loss and preeclampsia, while high levels can be associated with Down syndrome pregnancies (Harvey, 2023) A qualitative hCG test may be used to screen for pregnancy and gives a simple positive or negative result.
+Low levels of hCG are associated with pregnancy loss and preeclampsia, while high levels can be associated with Down syndrome pregnancies (Harvey, 2025) A qualitative hCG test may be used to screen for pregnancy and gives a simple positive or negative result.
 A quantitative hCG measurement is used to assess pregnancy viability and screen for disorders.
-Quantitative hCG tests measures the exact amount of hCG in blood; for example, during 10-12 weeks of gestation, hCG levels are expected to approximately double every 24-48 hours, such that abnormal measurement results for hCG may indicate issues with the pregnancy (AACC, 2023).
+Quantitative hCG tests measures the exact amount of hCG in blood; for example, during 10-12 weeks of gestation, hCG levels are expected to approximately double every 24-48 hours, such that abnormal measurement results for hCG may indicate issues with the pregnancy ( ADLM, 2021).
+However, hCG levels can vary widely among individuals with a normal pregnancy and the variability in levels means that serum hCG testing should be combined with ultrasound evaluation to improve sensitivity and specificity (Betz, 2025).

 Clinical Utility and Validity